Lending Loop is a peer-to-peer lending platform that offers loans to small business owners in Canada.

 Loan rates start from 5.9% to 26.5% on loan terms ranging from 3 months to 5 years.

 In addition to the loan rate, borrowers pay an origination fee ranging from 3% to 6.5% depending on their Lending Loop credit rating.

-Unlike some exempt market securities which are only available to sophisticated or accredited investors, the loan notes you invest in on Lending Loop are available to a more diverse set of investors, including non-eligible investors.
+Unlike some exempt market securities that are only available to sophisticated or accredited investors, the loan notes you invest in on Lending Loop are available to a more diverse set of investors, including non-eligible investors.

 To start investing on the platform, sign up here (you get a $25 bonus after you lend up to $1,500).

-Lending Loop uses a short questionnaire to determine your investment preference, financial strength and risk tolerance.
+Lending Loop uses a short questionnaire to determine your investment preference, financial strength, and risk tolerance.
 They classify investors based on their net worth or income.

-The various classifications include non-eligible investors, eligible investors and accredited investors.
+The various classifications include non-eligible investors, eligible investors, and accredited investors.